avg00r/learn-kubernetes-in-action/README.md

-# learn-kubernetes-in-action
+# Learn Kubernetes in Action
-Code from the book "Kubernetes in Action" by Marko Luksa
+Code from the [Kubernetes in Action](https://k8s.si/book) book by Marko Luksa